 City site: Los Angeles Bureau of Street Services bss.lacity.org/

 Photos: Los Angeles Public Works Dept. Bureau of Street Services; Mother Nature Network

-2.2.1 LA’s got the best lit roads ever. and they’re easier on the climate.
+2.2.1 LA’s got the best-lit roads ever.
+They’re easy on the eyes and even easier on the climate.

 This is a city street lights project.
 LA’s new LED lights use much less energy, which helps put off a climate apocalypse.
 The City of Los Angeles Bureau of Street Lighting is finding that its new LED streetlights provide better lighting, use much less electricity, and are much more affordable.